Understanding Cases in Croatian: A Guide for English Speakers

 - Use example sentences to see cases in context.

-- Practice speaking and writing to reinforce case usage.
+- Practice speaking and writing to reinforce your understanding.

 Common Prepositions and Their Cases

-Certain prepositions in Croatian always require a specific case.
-For example, u (in) can take either the accusative or locative case depending on movement or location.
+Many Croatian prepositions require specific cases.
+For example, the preposition "u" (in) can take the accusative or locative case depending on the meaning.

 Summary